 Avoid Enabling or Participating In Their Behavior

 Understand what their compulsions are and find ways to avoid reinforcing them.
-Some examples may be helping to clean if they have a cleaning compulsion, adjusting your schedule unreasonably to accommodate their desire to act on a compulsion, or trying to rescue or reassure them when they are seeing validation in an obsession.
+Some examples may include helping to clean excessively if they have a cleaning compulsion, adjusting your schedule unreasonably to accommodate their desire to act on a compulsion, or trying to rescue or reassure them when they are seeing validation in an obsession.

-Support does not reinforce maladaptive patterns, but gently challenges them.
+True support does not reinforce maladaptive patterns, but gently challenges them.
 It may mean setting boundaries with schedules remaining firm and them facing real consequences for choosing to act on compulsions, or being realistic about requests for validation around their obsessions.

 Avoid Over Protecting Them